allexBR/cheatsheets/hands-on/Graylog/README.md

 ```
 <br/>

-• Hold the currently installed version of the OpenSearch package to prevent it from being automatically upgraded to a newer version when updates are installed.
+• Hold the currently installed version of the OpenSearch package to prevent it from being automatically upgraded to a newer version when updates are installed:
 ```
 apt-mark hold opensearch
 ```